mui/material-ui/docs/src/pages/components/buttons/buttons.md

 ## Third-party routing library

-One common use case is to use the button to trigger a navigation to a new page.
+One common use case is to use the button to trigger navigation to a new page.
 The `ButtonBase` component provides a property to handle this use case: `component`.
 However for certain focus polyfills `ButtonBase` requires the DOM node of the provided component.
 This is achieved by attaching a ref to the component and expecting that the